 Make sure your child falls asleep in bed each night, rather than in a family area.

-Keep computers, TVs and mobile phones out of bedrooms.
+Keep computers, TVs and mobile phones out of bedrooms, or have rules about turning them off by a certain time.
 Using devices instead of sleeping makes your child tired in the morning.

-Keep wake-up times on school days and weekends to within two hours of each other.
-This helps keep your child’s body clock regular.
+Keep wake-up times on school days and weekends to within 2 hours of each other.
+This helps to keep your child’s body clock regular.

 Let the sunshine in!
-Sunshine helps switch off melatonin, so your child feels ready to wake up.
+Sunshine helps switch off melatonin, so your child feels alert and ready to wake up.